danielpozsar/grogupy/docs/source/quickstart/Running in HPC.rst

     exchange_solver = "Fit"
     anisotropy_solver = "Fit"

+    # either total or local, which controls if only the magnetic
+    # entity's magnetic monent or the whole atom's magnetic moment is printed
+    # used by all output modes
+    out_magentic_moment = "total"

     # save the magnopy file
     save_magnopy = True
     # precision of numerical values in the magnopy file
     magnopy_precision = None
     # add the simulation parameters to the magnopy file as comments
     magnopy_comments = True

+    # save the Uppsala Atomistic Spin Dynamics software input files
+    # uses the outfolder and out_magentic_moment
+    save_UppASD = True

     # save the pickle file
     save_pickle = True